-Impact accelerators offer programs designed for social enterprises in different stages like the concept stage, pre-revenue startups, growth stage, and established enterprises.
-In general, accelerator programs for social enterprises are for a short period of time, typically three months.
+Impact accelerators offer programs for social enterprises in different stages, like the concept stage, pre-revenue startups, growth stage, and established enterprises.
+Generally, accelerator programs for social enterprises are for a short period, typically three months.

-Impact accelerator also provides networking opportunities, with both peers and mentors, who might be successful entrepreneurs, impact funders, or even corporate executives.
+Impact accelerator also provides networking opportunities with peers and mentors who might be successful entrepreneurs, impact funders, or even corporate executives.
 Finally, most programs end with a grand event, where social enterprises present their enterprise and program learnings to impact investors and others.

 A social impact accelerator is a program that helps developing social enterprises get access to resources.
 A social impact accelerator helps a social enterprise to:

 The concept of accelerator programs comes from the Silicon Valley tech start-up world.
 Accelerators have become increasingly popular in international economic development as well.

 Social impact accelerators typically work with early or growth-stage social enterprises that have moved beyond the idea stage.
 These social enterprises have already set up their business.
 Perhaps they have some programs/services already in the community.
 The social impact accelerator helps social enterprises through this adolescent stage by connecting them with funders, technical expertise, and mentorship.

 Similar concepts include impact investing accelerators and social impact incubators.
 Accelerators focus on financial and business support.
 Incubators may work with the early-stage development of social enterprises.

 Research from the Global Accelerator Learning Initiative (GALI) has shown that accelerated business ventures increase revenue, employment, and outside investment more than non-accelerated ventures.